drhaynes/unity-dev-weekly/issues/issue-008.md

 #### [Attaching your project to a bug report  –  Unity Blog](https://blogs.unity3d.com/2016/08/24/attaching-your-project-to-a-bug-report/)

-When faced with a bug, a report to Unity that contains a reproducible test case in an example scene go a huge way to helping the team reproduce your issue.
+When faced with a bug, a report to Unity that contains a reproducible test case in an example scene helps the team reproduce your issue.
 This covers best practices on doing that efficiently.
 Another step forwards for quality.

 #### [https://blogs.unity3d.com/2016/08/24/attaching-your-project-to-a-bug-report/](https://blogs.unity3d.com/2016/08/24/attaching-your-project-to-a-bug-report/)